 - According to Word of God, this was one of the factors that lead to the cancellation of Courage the Cowardly Dog.
 It was thought that boys would be discouraged from wanting toys of a pink dog.

 - Ben 10: Omniverse's poor toy sales compared to the previous installments, combined with the mixed reception by long-time fans, caused it to become a Franchise Killer.
 The next installment was a Continuity Reboot.

 - Green Lantern: The Animated Series was canceled after one season, and on a cliffhanger at that, due to this.
 The film that had came out a few years earlier was a Box Office Bomb.
 It ended up souring the reputation of Green Lantern and this caused Green Lantern toy sales to plummet.

 - The Avengers: United They Stand was a case of the show getting screwed by the toys as well as the toys getting screwed by the show.
-The execs decided to make everyone have anime-style armour to sell matching toys and to omit the most popular Avengers.
+The execs decided to make everyone have anime-style armor to sell matching toys, while the most popular Avengers were omitted for legal reasons.
 The concept failed and the show and toyline both tanked.

-- The Powerpuff Girls (2016) reboot failed to be the Cash Cow Franchise that the original was a little over a decade earlier.
+- The Powerpuff Girls (2016) reboot failed to become the Cash-Cow Franchise like the original was.
 This was likely due to a combination of Girl-Show Ghetto, heavy criticism of pretty much every change by old fans, and new fans not finding the show as interesting as something like Teen Titans Go!.
-The toys just don't sell well.
-The reboot hasn't been outright canceled yet, but a few months after release it was shoved onto a Saturday-only block, then onto Boomerang, which is a death sentence for any Cartoon Network original.
+As a result, the series ended up Quietly Cancelled.

-- The BOTS Master was intended to be a Merchandise-Driven series, but thanks to the toys based off of the show not selling well, it only lasted 40 episodes before getting cancelled.
+- The Bots Master was intended to be a Merchandise-Driven series, but thanks to the toys based off of the show not selling wellnote , it only lasted 40 episodes before getting cancelled.